johnsonbk/AetherDocumentation/cube-sphere/terminology.rst

 GLL
 ===

-In the SE dynamical core, the grid is known as the GLL grid because it's columns are located at the Gauss-Lobatto-Legendre quadrature points.
+In the SE dynamical core, the grid is known as the GLL grid because its columns are located at the Gauss-Lobatto-Legendre quadrature points.